Review unit provided by Veikk

 The pen display comes with a glossy protective film which has to be removed.

 The surface of the display is matte textured glass.
-The anti-glare looks rather aggressive with reflections on it as it creates this white "haze" that affects the colours.
+The anti-glare is rather aggressive with reflections it creates this white "haze" that affects colours and contrast.

 As long as there are no reflections on the display, you can get good image quality.
 Slight glare from side windows is fine, but curtains will help a lot.